davidyell/Learning-Express-MTG-Api/README.md

 * Install the dependancies with `yarn install`
 * Generate the Prisma orm client `yarn prisma generate`
+* Copy the `.env.example` file to `.env` and update your database path
 * Create the database schema `yarn prisma db push`
-* Insert the card data from `infrastructure/sql` one file per table.
+* Insert the card data from `infrastructure/sql` using sqlite3 cli, `.read ./infrastructure/sql/import-all.sql` and wait for it finish.
-  * :warning: These are stored as sql to keep file size down
 * Seed some players and decks `yarn prisma db seed`
 * Run the dev server `yarn run dev`
 * Visit http://localhost:3001/api/decks to see some MtG decks